brescia-ai/asr-perf/README.md

 ## Datasets

+✓ = dataset available for this language
+✕ = dataset not available for this language

 | Language        | Voxpopuli | MLS | Common Voice 17.0 | Minds14 |
 |-----------------|-----------|-----|-------------------|---------|
 | Italian (it)    | ✓         | ✓   | ✓                 | ✓       |